-Christopher Averill is a neuroscience researcher and technology specialist with a background in data science, magnetic resonance imaging, biotechnology, and development of biopsychosocial and organizational assessments.
+Christopher L. Averill is a neuroscience researcher and innovation specialist with a background in data science, magnetic resonance imaging, biotechnology, and development of biopsychosocial and organizational assessments.
 His academic interests include the study of chronic stress and applications of neuroimaging in the practice of precision psychiatric medicine.

 Chris is also an accomplished computer programmer and digital systems architect, with an impressive track record of platform evaluation/development/implementation for institutions of higher learning, local and state governments, and private citizens spanning over the last 15 years.

 Chris grew up informally studying leadership with his father, who was passionate in his commitment to serving his employees and organization, and to growing as a leader within the corporate strictures of the international industry in which he worked.
 This inculcated in Chris an intimate appreciation for the role of leadership in an organization, and a desire to better understand the challenges of leadership, particularly when desire to grow and capacity to serve are challenged by limitations of funding, time, support, or by other systemic complications.
 Chris has also experienced the challenges of public leadership from his work with the Department of Veterans affairs and his attendance at the Systems Thinking for Public Leaders program.
-His work as a consultant with his own business, a member of the Yale community and his current work with the VA National Center for PTSD gives him a unique view of leadership in different sectors.
+His work as a consultant with his own business, a member of the Yale and Baylor College of Medicine communities and his current work with the VA gives him a unique view of leadership in different sectors.
 Chris began working with the Public Sector Consortium as a website consultant, and soon began investing his time with the PSC in other ways.
-He wholeheartedly welcomes the new responsibilities of Board membership, and continues to explore new ways in which his experiences and interests can be applied in service of the Public Sector Consortium’s mission.
+He welcomes the responsibilities of Board membership, and continues to explore new ways in which his experiences and interests can be applied in service of the Public Sector Consortium’s mission.